johnrandazzo/surv_nflrb/README.md

 This README file is subject to change.

-General idea: Collect data on NFL RBs, career metrics, physical measures, accolade status, (MVP, All-Pro, etc.) and most importantly, whether or not the player in question is indeed retired.
+General idea of our project: Collect data on NFL RBs, career metrics, physical measures, accolade status, (MVP, All-Pro, etc.) and most importantly, whether or not the player in question is indeed retired.
 This is the main challenge of this project.
 We will need to devise a systematic method of collecting very specific data from a large quantity of pages on the internet.

 We already have access to the following covariate values after a quick piecemeal CSV scrape off of pro-football-reference.com: Year drafted, Round Drafted, Pick number in draft, Position (HB or FB),Age when drafted, Team, Start year, End year (2016 if not retired), AP1 (First Team All-Pro Selections), Pro Bowl selections, Years spent as primary starter for team, Weighted Career Approximate Value (an advanced metric regarding a player's worth, weighing his better seasons more heavily than his worse ones), Games played, Games started, Career Rush Att, Career Rush Yds, Career Rush TD, Career Receptions, Career Receiving Yds, Career Receiving TD, College Team.